Table of Contents

 By using a performance monitoring solution and deploying Monitoring Agents in strategic locations, you can clearly identify if a problem is network-related, and if so, where a network problem is coming from.

 Network issues can occur in many different parts of your network.
 So when you’re looking to troubleshoot, you need to know where to start.

-A Network Performance Monitoring software like Obkio, will monitor end-to-end network performance using Monitoring Agents strategically placed at different locations to provide you with information on:
+A tool like Obkio Network Performance Monitoring software, will monitor end-to-end network performance using Monitoring Agents strategically placed at different locations to provide you with information on:

 - The cause and source of the network problems.

 - And who is responsible for fixing them.